t-ex-tools/t.ex/README.md

 # T.EX - The Transparency EXtension

-T.EX is a Web extension for Chrome and Chromium-based browsers to enable data collection, inspection, analysis, and visualization to be used in research.
+T.EX is a Web extension for Firefox and Chromium-based browsers to enable data collection, inspection, analysis, and visualization to be used in research.

 ## Installation